Gamergotten/Megalograph/README.md

 and thanks to Waffle for his work on the mjolnir forge editor, which has assisted many many forgers (including myself) in creating maps & conducting research

-cheers to the newer guys in the scene (or at least i think they're newer) rabidmagicman & weesee I, for keeping me on my feet with all these questions, constantly making me doubt myself. and well, for becomming a part of the community, too
+cheers to the newer guys in the scene (or at least i think they're newer) rabidmagicman & weesee I, for keeping me on my feet with all these questions, constantly making me doubt myself. and well, for being a part of the community, too

-shoutout to the peeps that popped up outta nowhere to shape the Infinite modding scene with IRTV: xxZxx, Baxvius, bissuetox, Callum Carmicheal & Sopitive
+shoutout to the peeps that popped up outta nowhere to shape the Infinite modding scene with me: xxZxx, Baxvius, bissuetox, Callum Carmicheal & Sopitive

 lastly, big thankyou to General Trex, for always keeping me on track. i probably would have given up on this project cause no one else really cared lol

+last lastly, a thankyou to all the rest of the gametypers who i've met along the way: Bagof, Charlieseeese, drapperbat, firerainV, Kruse002, Ausjacmacian & JonnyOThan

+its been an honour to meet all of you guys, and to be provided the opportunity to shape the future of gametyping (even if this tool does go by majorly unused) love you all